-One of the most important ingredients of romantic poetry is passionate love for beauty.
-Every poet in one way or the other is lover of beauty.
+One of the most important ingredients of romantic poetry is a passionate love for beauty.
+Every poet in one way or the other is a lover of beauty.
 John Milton was a good lover of beauty as well as religion.
 William Wordsworth finds beauty only in nature.
 However, John Keats is different from them.
 He does not only like beauty but also quests for it.
-He also takes interest in Greeks art in order to pursues beauty which is also called John Keats’ Hellenism.
+He also takes interest in Greeks art in order to pursue beauty which is also called John Keats’ Hellenism.
 Keats is of the view that everything which touches the senses is beautiful.
-Besides poet of nature, John Keats is also called poet of beauty.
+Besides the poet of nature, John Keats is also called poet of beauty and sensousness.
 Art, birds’ songs, forests, clouds, skies, seasons, in fact every element either natural or unnatural, is beautiful in his eyes.
 He finds it even in truth, song of nightingale and also in Grecian urn.

 Earlier Poems Vs. Later Poems of John Keats:

 John Keats in his earlier poems found beauty only in natural objects such as clouds, skies, forests etc. In later poems, his approach is something extraordinary.
 Recent poetry of John Keats seems mature.
 He talks about universal beauty.
 For instance, autumn season is beautiful for him.
 Similarly, song of nightingale is joyful.
 Greek art also gives him pleasure.
 He also mentions beauty in immortality.
 When other poets criticizes autumn season, John Keats seeks beauty in it.
 Everything is joyful for him though it depends on his mood.
 It is because he appreciates beauty and finds beauty in everything even in melancholy.
 Thus, his attitude is entirely different in his latter poems.

 John Keats as Poet of Sensuous Beauty:

 Another important thing about John Keats is that he always talks about sensuous beauty.
 His poetry touches the senses of readers.
 Song of nightingale can be listened; Grecian urn can be seen; autumn season can be felt; flowers can be smelled.
 Readers does not only read poetry of John Keats but also feel it.